"Fusiliers Arch, St. Stephens Green, Dublin"

 The Fusiliers Arch stands at the entrance to St. Stephens Green in the very heart of Dublin City.
-It was built in the very early 1900's to commerate the Irish solidiers who fought and died for the British army in South Africa during the Boer War.
-The names of every soldier is inscribed in the ceiling of the arch, along with the date of their death.
+It was erected in 1907 to commemorate the Irish soldiers who fought and died for the British army in South Africa during the Boer War.
+The names of every soldier is inscribed in the ceiling of the arch, along with the date of their passing.

-During the Irish war of independance it became known as "Traitors Gate", a derogatory name created to take aim at the Irish men who fought for the British, but the very sad fact of life was that they were not "traitors", Dublin of the early 1900's was a difficult place to live, with the highest infant mortality and poverty rates in all Europe.
-Nearly all of these men had no other way to provide for their families, as did many of the Irish men who joind and fought in WW1 after the Geat Lockout of 1913/14.
+During the Irish war of independence it also became known as "Traitors Gate", a derogatory name created to take aim at the Irish men who fought for the British, but the very sad fact of life was that they were not "traitors", Dublin of the early 1900's was a difficult place to live, with the highest infant mortality and poverty rates in all Europe.
+Nearly all of these men had no other way to provide for their families, as did many of the Irish men who joined and fought in WW1 after the Great Lockout of 1913/14.

 Epson Enhanced Matte: